Quickstart

 Create a new Kizaki app, run it locally, and make your first authenticated change in under ten minutes.

-This guide uses the React Router SaaS template, which is the default and the fastest way to learn the platform.
+This guide uses the React Router SaaS template, the default and fastest way to learn the platform.

 By the end of this page, you will have: